 A hospital monitor flatlines, a doctor says the words, and in the version of events you’ve always accepted, that’s the end of the story.
 But somewhere in Scottsdale, Arizona, an organisation has spent fifty years operating on a different assumption: that the seconds after “time of death” are not a full stop but a deadline — and that what happens in the next few hours decides whether a person is gone or merely paused.
 Whether they’re right is one of the most genuinely uncertain bets a human can make.

 The short version: Alcor is a non-profit cryonics provider, operating since 1972, that preserves legally deceased members in liquid nitrogen on the speculative bet that future medicine could repair and revive them.
-Neuro-preservation (brain only) runs roughly $200,000–$250,000 and whole-body $500,000+, funded through life insurance.
-Its distinctive strengths are aligned incentives (staff are members too), published case reports, and decades of legal standing — but revival has never been achieved and may never be possible, so this is a long-odds wager, not a proven service.
+Per Alcor’s own published schedule, the minimum funding is $80,000 for neuro-preservation (brain only) and $200,000 for whole body — not the half-million figures often quoted — usually arranged through life insurance rather than cash.
+Its distinctive strengths are aligned incentives (board members are required to be members themselves), published case reports, and decades of legal standing.
+But no human has ever been revived from cryopreservation, no method for doing so exists, and the procedure begins only after a physician has pronounced legal death.
+This is a long-odds wager, not a medical service.

 What Alcor is, and why “death as a pause” is its founding bet